aws/aws-cdk/design/feature-flags.md

 ### Discoverability

-How will users discover "future flags" in case they want to enable it?
+How will users discover feature flags in case they want to enable them?
 We can also point them to `cx-api/future.ts`, or we can add a CLI command that will print them.